suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 technique offers robustness and better performance.

 For this purpose ciphers without integrity protection are used to encrypt the firmware image.
-Integrity protection for the firmware image must, however, be provided and the suit-parameter-image-digest, defined in Section 8.4.8.6 of
+Integrity protection of the firmware image MUST be provided and the suit-parameter-image-digest, defined in Section 8.4.8.6 of
 {{I-D.ietf-suit-manifest}}, MUST be used.

-{{I-D.ietf-cose-aes-ctr-and-cbc}} registers AES Counter mode (AES-CTR) and AES Cipher Block Chaining (AES-CBC) ciphers that do not offer integrity protection.
+{{I-D.ietf-cose-aes-ctr-and-cbc}} registers AES Counter (AES-CTR) mode and AES Cipher Block Chaining (AES-CBC) ciphers that do not offer integrity protection.
-These ciphers are useful for the use cases that require firmware encryption on IoT devices.
-For many other use cases where software packages, configuration information or personalization data needs to be encrypted, the use of Authenticated Encryption with Associated Data (AEAD) ciphers is preferred.
+These ciphers are useful for use cases that require firmware encryption on IoT devices.
+For many other use cases where software packages, configuration information or personalization data needs to be encrypted, the use of Authenticated Encryption with Associated Data (AEAD) ciphers is RECOMMENDED.

 The following sub-sections provide further information about the initialization vector (IV) selection for use with AES-CBC and AES-CTR in the firmware encryption context.
-An IV MUST NOTE be re-used when the same key is used.
+An IV MUST NOT be re-used when the same key is used.
 For this application, the IVs are not random but rather based on the slot/sector-combination in flash memory.
 The text below assumes that the block-size of AES is (much) smaller than sector size.
 The typical sector-size of flash memory is in the order of KiB.
 Hence, multiple AES blocks